 The U.S. Bureau of Labor Statistics reports that ability to speak a foreign language is “highly desired” in criminal justice professionals, because some crime witnesses may not speak English.
 The most common foreign languages in the United States are Chinese, Portuguese, Russian, French and Spanish, with Spanish being five times more common than any other language.
 It typically takes students about four years of Spanish study to develop basic conversational facility.

+Students should also consider the other requirements for criminology that don't involve having your head in the books.
 Criminologists who work in law enforcement may have to run after, tackle and confront dangerous individuals during their careers.
 Young people interested in this field need to keep themselves physically fit by actively participating in physical education courses and after school sports.